b992/sub-api/docs/n8n-integration.md

 **The HTTP server is only needed for non-Node.js integrations!**

----

-## Setup on Your Ubuntu Server
+## Setup

 ### 1. Install the Package

-SSH into your Ubuntu server where n8n is running:
+SSH into your server where n8n is running:

 ```bash
 # Navigate to n8n's node_modules